So many Drones - Which one is for me? (Buying Guide for Beginners)

 Don't try to push it and do something crazy like filming a sunset expecting rad footage...
 Look away slightly because facing the sun will be just too much work for that little sensor.

-DJI told me they don't want the Mini 3 Pro and Mini 2 to compete.
-It isn't a replacement its just a more VIP option but the same size.
+DJI told me they don't want the Mini 3 & 4 to compete with the Mini 2.
+Mini 3/4 isn't a replacement its just a more VIP option but the same size.

-4K Video, RAW photos photos, no collision sensors but can live in your pocket
+4K Video, RAW photos, no collision sensors but can live in your pocket

-4K, RAW photos, Great connection, Vertical Filming, .76 inch sensor, really impressive for the convenience and ease
+4K, RAW photos, Great connection, Vertical Filming, .76 inch sensor, really impressive for the convenience and ease.
+No anti-bonk

 Get the $900 one, it is a billion times worth having a dedicated smart remote especially for so little extra.

 .76 inch sensor, 4K footage, vertical filming, 12 megapixel RAW photos, quietest body type, looks like a bug when its flying.
-Could write a book about this thing.
-By far the most fun, incredible connection.
+I could write an essay about this thing.
+By far the most fun to use, incredible connection.
 Footage often looks like it came from a bigger drone.
 Activetrack to follow you around if you care about that.

-I've got a review on the Mini 3 Pro as well, LOVE it.
+I've got a video on the Mini 4 Pro vs Mini 3 Pro as well, LOVE it.

 Autel Evo Lite Plus (2022) - $1100

 6K 1 inch sensor, 20 megapixel photos.
 Flies pretty rigid so stick to front/back and left/right.
 Really nice picture, lovely reds like in all Autels.
-Oversharpened image but I can live with that.
-Fun colors to pick from give extra points, could use on a work day no sweat.
+Oversharpened image but I can live with that, just adjust some in editor.
+Fun colors to pick from give it extra points, could use it for work and still get the job done if DJI gets hit by a car one day.
 Doesn't beat DJI but this isn't bad.

 Autel Evo Nano Plus (2022) - $700